Managing Diabetes During the Holiday Season

 According to Sinel-Rojas, exercising before you eat helps, too.

-“When you exercise before eating, your body may not be as sensitive to the sugar that you ingest,” she explains.
+“When you exercise before eating, your body may not be as sensitive to the sugar or carbs that you ingest,” she explains.
 “This can help prevent blood sugar spikes after meals.”

 Just breathe.
 Don’t forget that stress can contribute to higher blood sugar levels and make you hungry.
 Sometimes family get-togethers can cause anxiety for even the calmest among us; if this happens to you, deep breathing exercises can help calm you down.
 Or, take that walk – it will also help lower your stress.